IgorFurman/TodoList/README.md

 - `changeTodoText`: Updates the task with the edited text.
 - `deleteTodo`: Deletes the selected task.
 - `enterKeyCheck`: Checks for the Enter key press to add a new task.

+## 🚀 How to use

+1. Clone or download this repository.
+2. Open the `index.html` file using extension like Live Server on VS Code.
+3. Start adding tasks, editing them, marking them as completed, or deleting them.